-Financial services may include payment gateways, stock trading, mutual funds etc, whereas banking includes investment banking, retail, private and corporate banking etc. Students aspiring to join this industry generally take up finance as specialization during their MBA course.
+Financial services may include payment gateways, stock trading, mutual funds etc, whereas banking includes investment banking, retail, private and corporate banking etc. Students aspiring to join this industry generally take up finance as a specialization during their MBA course.

-Expectations of Banking and Financial Services Industry
+Expectations of the Banking and Financial Services Industry

-Recruitment operations are becoming much more short term with changing market and technology scenario.
+Recruitment operations are becoming a much more short term with changing market and technology scenarios.
 Companies seek a specific combination of skills and this combination keeps on changing from time to time.
 Just an MBA degree does not suffice to the skill requirements in a fresh MBA graduate.
 While the ability to work with a wide variety of people is one of the most important skills, time management, understanding of the digital impact on businesses and building a sustaining people network is considered as highly rated skills in an MBA graduate today.